Nostalgia overflows me as I write this…

-Here is one of many tantalizing passages from the text:
+Here is one of many tantalizing passages from Levi’s text:

 “Professor Bryant”, he said, “throughout your talk you’re very critical of philosophy and how it converts the thing into the thought-thing or replaces the thing with the thought-thing.
 But isn’t the conversion of the thing into the thought-thing a good thing?
 Isn’t that how we know things?
 If we can’t convert the thing into the thought-thing, doesn’t that entail the ruin of philosophy and science?”